imranq/InstaPitch/readme.md

 # InstaPitch
+## *Currently under development*

-Instapitch is a service that lets you type in a question around a company or industry which generates slides for:
+InstaPitch is a service that lets executives and venture capitalists to select an industry or company or industry and receive traditional slides to present financial and industry information.
+This is useful for:
-- Venture Captalists looking for investments
+- Venture Captalists looking to source new investments
 - CEOs / Managers looking for new companies to partner with
-- Employees looking to present a new option to their employer
+- Employees looking to present a new technologies to their employer

+For instance, a finance group director may wonder what are the latest technologies are in digital finance.
+By clicking in Finance, the director can receive slides that correspond to the latest startups and competitors that are used for digital finance.